detrack/elasticroute-php/README.md

 ```
 composer require detrack/elasticroute
 ```
-In your code, set your default API Key (this can be retrieved from the dashboard of the web application:)
+In your code, set your default API Key (this can be retrieved from the dashboard of the web application):
 ```php
 use Detrack\ElasticRoute\Plan;
 Plan::$defaultApiKey = "my_super_secret_key";